CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ### .32bit

 This pseudo-operation should to be at begin of source.
-Choose 32-bit binaries (it have meaningful for the AMD Catalyst binary format)
+Choose 32-bit binaries (it have meaningful for the AMD Catalyst and GalliumCompute binary format).
+For AMD Catalyst OpenCL 1.2 format, it determines bitness of address.
+For GalliumCompute, it determines bitness of inner ELF binary.

 ### .64bit

 This pseudo-operation should to be at begin of source.
-Choose 64-bit binaries (it have meaning for the AMD Catalyst binary format)
+Choose 64-bit binaries (it have meaningful for the AMD Catalyst and GalliumCompute binary format).
+For AMD Catalyst OpenCL 1.2 format, it determines bitness of address.
+For GalliumCompute, it determines bitness of inner ELF binary.

 ### .abort